rancher/rancher.github.io/os/configuration/custom-kernels/index.md

                  ...
     ```

     `build.tar.gz` contains build headers to build additional modules (e.g. using DKMS): it is a subset of the kernel sources tarball.
-These files will be installed into `/usr/src/<os-kernel-tag>`.
+These files will be installed into `/usr/src/<os-kernel-tag>` using the `kernel-headers-system-docker` and `kernel-headers` services.

-    `extra.tar.gz` contains extra modules and firmware for your kernel:
+    `extra.tar.gz` contains extra modules and firmware for your kernel and should be built into a `kernel-extras` service:

     ```
     lib/